-In September, the Drug Enforcement Agency announced its rescheduling of Epidiolex, a CBD-based drug from medical marijuana with no more than 0.1% of THC.
+In September of 2018, the Drug Enforcement Agency announced its rescheduling of Epidiolex, a CBD-based drug from medical marijuana with no more than 0.1% of THC.

 This was further followed by President Trump signing the Hemp Farming Act (also known as the 2018 Farm Bill) that fostered greater investment in the already rapidly growing industry.

 There are still a lot of misconceptions floating around regarding the legal status of CBD in the United States.